Higher order differential analysis with vectorized derivatives: Connections to existing results

 where $M_\bX (\bt) = \E \{ \exp(\bt^\top \bX)\}$ denotes the moment-generating function of $\bX$.
 This approach via vectorized derivatives was the only successful tool to find the moments of arbitrary order of a multivariate normal vector \citep{Hol88}, after several authors previously focused only on finding moments of certain particular orders.

 \citet[p.~173]{KvR05} entertained the possibility of defining the $r$th moment as $\mathbb E(\bX^{\otimes r})$, though they eventually argued against this configuration due to that ``it is complicated to show where the moments of interest are situated in the vector''.
 With the map $p$ introduced in Section \ref{sec:local}, to carry out this localization no longer involves any difficult procedures.
 Moreover, these authors define a derivative that leads to the $r$th moment of $\bX$ as $\mathbb E\{\bX(\bX^\top)^{\otimes r-1}\}\in\mathcal M_{d\times d^{r-1}}$ \citep[Theorem 2.1.1]{KvR05}.
-This indeed exhibits the nice feature that the covariance is a $d\times d$ matrix (analogously to the Hessian matrix), but it does not represent a conceptual advantage over $\bmu_r=\mathbb E(\bX^{\otimes r}) = \vec (\E\{\bX(\bX^\top)^{\otimes r-1}\})$ in terms of higher order moments or the location of individual mixed moments, so we maintain our preference for the vectorized form $\bmu_r$.
+This indeed exhibits the nice feature that the covariance is a $d\times d$ matrix (analogously to the Hessian matrix), but it does not represent a conceptual advantage over $\bmu_r=\mathbb E(\bX^{\otimes r}) = \vec (\E\{\bX(\bX^\top)^{\otimes r-1}\})$ in terms of higher order moments or the location of individual mixed moments, so we maintain our preference for the purely vectorized form $\bmu_r$.

-The cumulants of the random vector $\bX$ provide an alternative to moments, which is particularly useful for Edgeworth and related expansions of distributions \citep[Section 3.2]{KvR05}.
+The cumulants of the random vector $\bX$ provide an alternative to moments, which is particularly useful for Edgeworth and related expansions of distributions \citep{JTT21b}.
 The cumulant-generating function of $\bX$ is given by $C_\bX(\bt)=\log M_\bX(\bt)$ for $\bt\in\mathbb R^d$ and, by analogy with the moments, the $r$th order vectorized cumulant is defined as ${\bm \kappa}_r=\D^{\otimes r} C_\bX(\bt)|_{\bt=\bm 0}$.
+Recently, \cite{JTT21} explored in detail the special cases of $\bm\kappa_3$ and $\bm\kappa_4$ to define multivariate analogues of the skewness and kurtosis of multivariate distributions.
 Cumulants and moments are closely connected and it is useful to express the former in terms of the latter and vice versa \citep[see][]{Hol85b}.
 These relationships are usually difficult to describe, however, they follow easily from the higher order chain rule in Theorem \ref{thm:deriv-comp}.
 By expressing $M_\bX(\bt)=(g\circ C_\bX)(\bt)$ with $g(y)=\exp(y)$, it readily follows from Theorem \ref{thm:deriv-comp} that

 which corresponds to Theorem 4.1(i) in \cite{Hol85b}.
 Reciprocally, by writing $C_\bX(\bt)=(g\circ M_\bX)(\bt)$ with $g(y)=\log(y)$, Theorem \ref{thm:deriv-comp} immediately gives

 which agrees with Theorem 4.1(iii) in \cite{Hol85b}.